 Why we tested Maxxis mountain bike tyres

-Australia’s Maxxis importer, Bikecorp, have helped our riders out with Maxxis tyres since the 2011 Crocodile Trophy.
-Earlier that year, enough time on the Maxxis Ikon, with EXO protection, had shown it rolled well, inflated tubeless easily (this was prior to the ‘TR’ tubeless ready models), and was strong.
+Maxxis have helped our riders out with Maxxis tyres since the 2011 Crocodile Trophy, first via Bikecorp and now via KWT imports.
+Earlier in 2011, enough time on the Maxxis Ikon, with EXO protection, had shown it rolled well, inflated tubeless easily (this was prior to the ‘TR’ tubeless ready models), and was strong.
 Amongst 3 riders at the then 1100km Crocodile Trophy we had no flat tyres – so there seemed little reason to change.
-Part of this testing was for our own riders knowledge and understanding.
+Part of this testing was for our own riders’ knowledge and understanding.
 While it was only Imogen Smith and her coach who undertook the testing, it’s useful information for all our riders.
 And hopefully anyone reading this as well.